[UPDATE: TIDAL now also use normalization, and Soundcloud say it’s “on the list”]

 A while ago, Spotify removed the preference setting that allowed you to disable loudness management, to avoid over-limiting dynamic music.
 But after pressure from users, they brought it back.

 We can do the same for loudness management.
 Spotify have shown they listen to their users before, and maybe they will again – you can add your name to the list asking them to reduce their playback level here.
-Apple’s Sound Check is pretty good already – we just need them to pressure them enable it by default.
+Apple’s Sound Check is pretty good already – they’re the only platform whose target loudness complies with the AES Streaming Loudness Guidelines – we just need them to pressure them enable it by default.
 And YouTube ?
 We’re working on it…

 The use of loudness management by all the major streaming services is the first step in the right direction.
 Hopefully before long, replay loudness online will be standardised at a sane level like Apple’s Sound Check, and we can go back to mastering our music exactly the way we want to !